 - Slowly slide the rack back to its full inserted position and close the door.
 Bake the cheesecake according to instructions.

 If you’d like to avoid making a water bath at all costs, you can place the roasting pan on the rack beneath the cheesecake.
 This work about 70% of the time for me, but occasionally when I do this my cheesecake still gets some little cracks on top.
 But since you’ll be covering this cheesecake with chocolate ganache, a few cracks aren’t the end of the world.

 Pro Tip: Be sure to cool the baked cheesecake in the springform pan until you’re ready to serve it!
 This includes the time the cheesecake chills in the refrigerator.

 Yes, this amazing cheesecake recipe is freezer friendly!
 Simply cool the cheesecake completely, then wrap the whole cheesecake, or slices of the cheesecake, in multiple layers of saran wrap, then place in a freezer bag.
 This cheesecake will keep, stored properly in the freezer, for two months.

-How do you Defrost a Cheesecake?
+How do you Defrost Rich Chocolate Cheesecake?

 To defrost the cheesecake, simply thaw the wrapped cheesecake in refrigerator overnight.
 Do not attempt to thaw cheesecake in the microwave or oven!
 Otherwise the cooled chocolate ganache topping will melt and make a huge mess.